nikdavnik/docs-casa-prod/docs/source/installation/quick-start.md

 Casa can be installed on a VM with a pre-existing Gluu Server installation, or a new instance of the Gluu Server can be installed during Casa deployment.

-The server or virtual machine should have at least the following minimum specs:
+The server or VM should have at least the following minimum specs:

 | CPU Unit | RAM | Disk Space | Processor Type |
 |------ | ---- | ---- | ---- |